-© 2014 Bombardier Recreational Products Inc. All rights reserved.
+© 2016 Bombardier Recreational Products Inc. All rights reserved.

-TM Trademark of Bombardier Recreational Products Inc. or its affiliates.
+® Registered trademark of Bombardier Recreational Products Inc.

 ADDITIONAL TERMS AND CONDITIONS FOR FRANCE ONLY

 The following terms and conditions are applicable to products sold in France only:

 The seller shall deliver goods that are complying with the contract and shall be responsible for defects existing upon delivery.
 The seller shall also be responsible for defects resulting from packaging, assembling instructions or the installation when it is its responsibility per the contract or if accomplished under its responsibility.
 To be compliant with the contract, the good shall: